The data sets cars contain the two variables

-1. Data exploration
+- Data exploration

-1. Display a plot of the data.
+- Display a plot of the data.

-1. Display the summary of a cubic model predicting dist from speed.
-What do you conclude from this model?
+plot(cars)- Display the summary of a cubic model predicting

-summary(lm(dist ~ poly(speed, 3), cars))
+summary(lm(dist ~ poly(speed, 3), cars))##

 ## Call: